WebAudio/web-audio-api/webaudio-CR-transition.md

 https://github.com/WebAudio/web-audio-api/issues

-There are currently 77 open issues and 833 closed.
+There are currently 80 open issues and 978 closed.

-Of those, 81 were feature requests that were [deferred to the next version](https://github.com/WebAudio/web-audio-api/milestone/2)
+Of those, 95 were feature requests that were [deferred to the next version](https://github.com/WebAudio/web-audio-api/milestone/2)

-WebAudio v.1 has [3 open issues and 365 closed](https://github.com/WebAudio/web-audio-api/milestone/1); the remaining 3 issues are all agreed by the WG, have PR, and are being merged in the next couple of days.
+WebAudio v.1 has [13 open issues and 433 closed](https://github.com/WebAudio/web-audio-api/milestone/1); these are primarily editorial clarifications.

 ## Formal Objections